Company Profile

 OVERVIEW

-K&S, 100% owned by IRC, is located in the Jewish Autonomous Region (EAO) of the Russian Far East.
-It is the second full-scale mining and processing operation that the Group has developed.
-The project consists of two principal deposits, Kimkan and Sutara.
-The K&S Phase I is designed to produce 3.2 million tonnes of iron ore concentrate per annum with a grade of 65% Fe.
-The Phase I Processing Plant was built by CNEEC.
-According to the development timeline for K&S Phase I project, Sutara deposit will begin to be mined in parallel with Kimkan deposit in 2024, and Sutara’s mine life will be more than 30 years.
-There is an option for a Phase II expansion to produce a total of 6.3 million tonnes of 65% iron ore concentrate per annum.
-As an interim development between the two phases, IRC is assessing an option to upgrade the Phase I production facility to increase the production capacity to approximately 4.6 million tonnes per annum.
+K&S, wholly owned by IRC, is located in the Jewish Autonomous Region (EAO) of the Russian Far East.
+It is the Group’s second full-scale mining and processing operation.
+The project comprises two primary deposits, Kimkan and Sutara.
+The K&S Phase I is designed to produce 3.2 million tonnes of iron ore concentrate annually, with a grade of 65% Fe.
+The Phase I Processing Plant was constructed by CNEEC.
+According to the development timeline for the K&S Phase I project, mining at the Sutara deposit will commence in parallel with Kimkan in 2024, with Sutara’s mine life exceeding 30 years.
+There is an option for a Phase II expansion to increase production to a total of 6.3 million tonnes of 65% iron ore concentrate per annum.
+As an interim development between the two phases, IRC is evaluating an option to upgrade the Phase I production facility to boost capacity to approximately 4.6 million tonnes per annum.

-K&S’s operation is situated 4 kilometres from the Izvestkovaya town and railway station, through which the Trans-Siberian Railway passes.
-It is also on a federal highway 130 kilometres away from the regional capital Birobidzhan and 300 kilometres from Khabarovsk, the principal city of the Russian Far East.
+K&S’s operations are located 4 kilometres from the town of Izvestkovaya and its railway station, which lies on the Trans-Siberian Railway.
+The site is also accessible via a federal highway, situated 130 kilometres from the regional capital, Birobidzhan, and 300 kilometres from Khabarovsk, the principal city of the Russian Far East.

 SALES AND MARKETING

-During 2023, K&S continued using the Amur River Bridge for railway shipments to the Chinese customers.
-During the year, approximately 687Kt of K&S’s sales were shipped via the bridge.
+During 2024, K&S continued using the Amur River Bridge for railway shipments to the Chinese customers.
+During the year, approximately 1.6 million tonnes of concentrate (approximately 68% of total) were shipped via the bridge.

 SUTARA PIT